 It’s April.
 Let’s go somewhere!

 There is so much talk about eating seasonally.
 Why not take that same approach to travel?
-Just like tomatoes taste better in August, destinations simply shine certain times of the year.
+Just like tomatoes taste better in August, destinations simply shine at certain times of the year.
 And it’s not always the places you think!
 I love to take advantage of great weather and events, all while trying to avoid crazy crowds (and the price hikes that go with them!).
-With that in mind, here’s a few destinations you should consider right now.
+With that in mind, here are a few destinations you should consider right now.

 Welcome to the heart of Cajun Country.
-It’s a place where you’re never far from a good dance, fantastic live music, great food and one of America’s best-preserved and most unique cultures.
+It’s a place where you’re never far from a good dance, fantastic live music, great food, and one of America’s best-preserved and most unique cultures.
 Cajun Country clearly moves to its own beat.
 Here, hospitality isn’t a travel buzzword, but a way of life.